Purpose and Process for Applicants

 About the Redwood High School Foundation Scholarships

 Award decisions are made without regard to race, color, creed, religion, sexual orientation, national origin, disability status or gender.
 After reviewing the applicant’s submittals, recommendations for awards are made and approved by the RHSF Scholarship Committee.
-Only the names of winners will be announced.
-Applicant’s personal information is kept confidential.
+Only the names of the winners will be announced.
+The applicant’s personal information is kept confidential.
 In addition to general awards that typically range from $500 to $1,000.00, specialized awards and awards from Community Partners may be granted individually or in conjunction with general awards.
 RHS specialized awards include:

 Redwood High School Awards (~30 Awards/Average $1,000)

 James Pierce Scholarship for Academic Excellence (1-2 awards /up to $5,000)

 Recognizing students who demonstrate intellectual acumen and promise